vegabook/gBLP/README.md

 `cd gBLP\gBLP`
 Generate security certificates with the following command.
 `uv run server_gblp --gencerts --grpchost <server_ip_or_hostname>`
 Here `localhost` is fine if you're staying on Windows on the same VM or machine, but otherwise you should use an IP address that is reachable from your client.
 Please note that going "off machine" in a hardware sense requires a B-PIPE licence.
-Later you can `server_gblp --delcerts` to remove the certificates, or `--gencerts` to regenerate them.
+The generated certificates will be tied to the `<server_ip_or_hostname>` you provide so if ever this changes, you need to regenerate the certificates and resend them to all clients (see below under PYthon client).
+You can `server_gblp --delcerts` to remove the certificates, or `--gencerts` to regenerate them.

 ## Installation of Python client on Win/MacOs/Linux
 `git clone https://github.com/vegabook/gBLP`